Grants History

 A legacy of generosity—community helping community.

-LCF, was created to support local projects by encouraging creative outlets for charitable giving through five supported areas including beautification, historic preservation, education, human services, and community infrastructure.
 Since 2003, LCF has reinvested nearly $282,000 in grants to 49 organizations in Lowndes County!
 And our impact is growing.
 In just the last three years, LCF awarded a total of $105,619 in grants to projects ranging from a new youth recreation center at the Columbus Air Force Base and renovations at the YMCA to office equipment for the Good Samaritan Clinic and funding for St. Vincent de Paul's dentistry mission.
+Since 2018, LCF has held periodic Community Conversations to identify priority areas of need and opportunity, with citizen-driven Task Forces working to advance causes identified through consensus in the larger Conversations.
+While LCF retains a commitment to the arts and community development, its grant-giving is thus guided by the collective input of Lowndes County broadly.

 Civic and Cultural